TheSkyler-Dev/Fern-lang/README.md

-# Fern-lang
-**Note: This is an initial documentation and is therefore unfinished and subject to change in the future**

 # What is `Fern`?
 `Fern` is a general purpose programming language with its main strengths in systems programming, AI, CLI tools and scripting, among others.